Hello, Xcode: The Toolchain Shock

 APP -->|verified at launch| MACOS[macOS Gatekeeper]

-APP -->|re-signed on submission| APPSTORE[App Store]
+APP -->|re-signed during processing| APPSTORE[App Store]

 The lesson